near/NEPs/specs/Standards/MultiToken/Metadata.md

 - `media_hash`: the base64-encoded sha256 hash of content referenced by the `media` field.
 This is to guard against off-chain tampering.
 - `copies`: The number of tokens with this set of metadata or `media` known to exist at time of minting.
 - `issued_at`: Unix epoch in milliseconds when token was issued or minted (an unsigned 32-bit integer would suffice until the year 2106)
-- `expires_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token expires
+- `expires_at`: Unix epoch in milliseconds when token expires
-- `starts_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token starts being valid
+- `starts_at`: Unix epoch in milliseconds when token starts being valid
-- `updated_at`: [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) datetime when token was last updated
+- `updated_at`: Unix epoch in milliseconds when token was last updated
 - `extra`: anything extra the MT wants to store on-chain.
 Can be stringified JSON.
 - `reference`: URL to an off-chain JSON file with more info.
 - `reference_hash`: Base64-encoded sha256 hash of JSON from reference field.
 Required if `reference` is included.

-For `MTAllTokenMetadata`:
+For `MTTokenMetadataAll `:

-- `base`: The base metadata that corresonds to `MTBaseTokenMetadata` for the token.
+- `base`: The base metadata that corresponds to `MTBaseTokenMetadata` for the token.
 - `token`: The token specific metadata that corresponds to `MTTokenMetadata`.

-### No incurred cost for core NFT behavior
+### No incurred cost for core MT behavior

 Contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of metadata for calls to `mt_*` methods other than `mt_metadata*` or `mt_tokens`.
 See `near-contract-standards` [implementation using `LazyOption`](https://github.com/near/near-sdk-rs/blob/c2771af7fdfe01a4e8414046752ee16fb0d29d39/examples/fungible-token/ft/src/lib.rs#L71) as a reference example.